 Have you ever got so drunk that you couldn’t stop dancing and eventually fell over?
-Most likely yes.
+Maybe.
 But have you ever danced in a frenzy whilst completely sober until you collapsed or died of exhaustion, all the time surrounded by hundreds of others doing exactly the same?
 Probably not.

 This extraordinary phenomenon of uncontrollable dancing mania striking a city was recorded numerous times in the Middle Ages.
-Though an outbreak of uncontrollable dancing sounds rather comical and like something you might see on a night out in Newcastle, it was anything but.
+Though an outbreak of uncontrollable dancing sounds rather comical and like something you might see on a night out, it was anything but.

 1. It is often referred to as the ‘forgotten plague’

 Some historians refer to these outbreaks as the ‘forgotten plague’ and it has been diagnosed as an almost inexplicable disease by scientists.
 It appears to have been contagious, and could last for as long as several months – in which time it could easily prove fatal.

 It is unknown exactly how spontaneous the outbreaks were, but we can be certain that the dancing was out of control and unconscious.
 It’s thought that it was a psychological reaction, rather than a physiological one.

 2. Behaviours exhibited by sufferers were extraordinary